Reward Modeling for Reinforcement Learning-Based LLM Reasoning: Design, Challenges, and Evaluation: Introduction

-In contrast, our work introduces Reasoning-Aligned Reinforcement Learning (RARL), a reasoning-centric and integrative perspective on reward modeling for LLMs.
-RARL unifies a broad spectrum of paradigms—including RLHF, preference optimization methods such as DPO, reinforcement learning from AI feedback (RLAIF), LLM-as-a-judge frameworks, and reinforcement learning with verifiable rewards (RLVR)—under the common goal of explicitly aligning models with reasoning objectives across diverse disciplinary settings, accounting for challenges such as hallucination suppression, LLM bias in LLM-generated supervision, and reward hacking.
-This unification offers several key advantages.
+In contrast, our work introduces Reasoning-Aligned Reinforcement Learning (RARL), a reasoning-centric and taxonomic perspective on reward modeling for LLMs.
+RARL organizes a broad spectrum of paradigms—including RLHF, preference optimization methods such as DPO, reinforcement learning from AI feedback (RLAIF), LLM-as-a-judge frameworks, and reinforcement learning with verifiable rewards (RLVR)—under a shared analytical lens focused on explicitly aligning models with reasoning objectives across diverse disciplinary settings, accounting for challenges such as hallucination suppression, LLM bias in LLM-generated supervision, and reward hacking.
+This shared perspective is designed to afford several analytical advantages.
 (1) \textit{Paradigm Complementarity}.
-It allows complementary strengths across paradigms to address each other’s limitations.
+The perspective highlights complementary strengths across paradigms to address each other’s limitations.
 For example, RLAIF leverages AI models to provide automated rewards (e.g., ranking candidate answers), significantly reducing human annotation cost; however, it suffers from inherent biases such as self-preference bias \citep{wataoka2024self} and position bias \citep{shi2024judging}.
 In contrast, preference-based methods like DPO are computationally efficient and stable, but rely on fixed preference pairs and lack adaptivity to evolving model behavior during training.
-RARL provides a unified lens, as in Fig. ~\ref{fig:framework}, that enables the categorization of reward semantics and facilitates the creation of more diverse reward annotations (see Section~\ref{sec:taxonomy} for reward semantics).
+RARL provides an organizing lens, as in Fig. ~\ref{fig:framework}, that enables the categorization of reward semantics and facilitates the creation of more diverse reward annotations (see Section~\ref{sec:taxonomy} for reward semantics).
 (2) \textit{Cross-Domain Methodological Transfer}.
 It enables the transfer of insights and solutions across traditionally separate research areas.
-In particular, reward hacking—a critical failure mode in reward design—can be better detected and mitigated by jointly analyzing LLM-intrinsic biases and the dynamics of RL optimization, rather than treating reward failures as isolated implementation issues.
-(3) \textit{Systematic Failure Mode Discovery}.
+For example, Monte Carlo tree search for step-level reward estimation, originating in the math PRM literature \citep{wang2023math, zhang2024rest}, reappears in ReasonRAG \citep{zhang2025process} for augmented reasoning (Section~\ref{sec:augmented}) where the shared process supervision principle in the RARL taxonomy makes this transfer visible.
+More broadly, reward hacking—a critical failure mode in reward design—can be better detected and mitigated by jointly analyzing LLM-intrinsic biases and the dynamics of RL optimization, rather than treating reward failures as isolated implementation issues.
+(3) \textit{Systematic Failure Mode Characterization}.
 It faciliates the identification of more systematic and fundamental challenges in reasoning-oriented reward modeling.
 By viewing reward mechanisms as a shared abstraction rather than paradigm-specific tools, RARL helps expose common issues such as credit assignment errors, distributional bias, and misalignment between reward signals and true reasoning quality.
 This perspective highlights how reward signals can be systematically constructed and evaluated to directly target reasoning quality, both at the level of outcomes and intermediate processes.
 Furthermore, RARL provides a unifying lens for understanding how reward mechanisms can be adapted across related research areas beyond standalone RL fine-tuning.
 We examine how reward design principles extend to different settings such as retrieval-augmented generation (RAG), and how reward signals can assist to improve the trustworthiness and reliability of model feedback.
-By synthesizing methods, challenges, and applications within a unified framework, our work aims to establish a comprehensive foundation for future research on reward modeling and reasoning alignment in large language models.
+By synthesizing methods, challenges, and applications within a coherent taxonomic survey, our work aims to establish a comprehensive foundation for future research on reward modeling and reasoning alignment in large language models.